 ABOUT LISA

-Lisa holds a Master of Arts in Leadership from Royal Roads University and a Bachelor’s Degree in Psychology from the University of British Columbia and University of Burgundy in Dijon, France.
-She is fluent in French and English and is a recipient of the Premier’s Annual Innovation and Excellence Awards – Partnership Category.
+Lisa holds a Master of Arts in Leadership from Royal Roads University and a Bachelor's Degree in Psychology from the University of British Columbia and the University of Burgundy in Dijon, France.
+She is fluent in French and English and is a recipient of the Premier's Annual Innovation and Excellence Awards – Partnership Category.
+She also holds certifications in project management and climate competency board governance.

 ACCOMPLISHMENTS